-The contributions of America's chemistry industry extend to the benefits provided by its products.
-A driver of innovation with more than \$9.6 billion in R&D investment in 2018, American chemistry provides the materials necessary to make life healthy, safe and comfortable - contributing to a higher standard of living for people across the country and around the world.
-Solutions from our industry are needed to provide a safe and plentiful food supply, clean air and water, safe living conditions, efficient and affordable energy sources, and life-saving medical treatments.
+The contributions of American chemistry extend to the benefits provided by our products.
+In addition to supporting global efforts to combat COVID-19, the products of chemistry enable higher living standards and are crucial to meeting the needs of a growing global population.
+Innovation into new materials, applications and processes is key to advances in human development.
+With more than \$10.1 billion in R&D investment in 2019, the U.S. chemical industry is helping to expand technological frontiers.
+Solutions from the chemistry industry will be needed to ensure a safe and plentiful food supply, clean air and water, safe living conditions, efficient and affordable energy sources, and life-saving medical treatments for people around the globe.